 One of Florida’s Top Bankruptcy Filing Law Firms

-If you are drowning in debt and unable to pay back creditors, the Law Offices of Walter Benenati can help you file Chapter 7 or Chapter 13 in Orlando, or surrounding communities such as Kissimmee and Sanford.
-As a credit attorney, Mr. Benenati uses his knowledge of bankruptcy law to develop viable solutions for his clients' financial problems.
+You can file Chapter 7 or Chapter 13 in Orlando, or surrounding communities such as Kissimmee and Sanford.
+As a credit attorney, Mr. Benenati uses his knowledge of bankruptcy law to develop viable solutions for his clients’ financial problems

 Accumulating unpaid bills, increasing interest rates, and constant calls from collections agencies can lead to feelings of hopelessness.
 You may also feel an acute sense of shame about your difficult situation.
 The important point to remember is that you are not alone.
 In these difficult economic times, the Law Offices of Walter Benenati has helped many individuals take matters into their own hands with a Chapter 7 bankruptcy in Orlando.

 There are many reasons, some beyond our control, why people arrive at the decision to file bankruptcy:

 Regardless of the reason, a bankruptcy lawyer in Orlando such as Mr. Benenati is ready to help.
 Contact our firm to explore chapter 7 in Orlando